 Enjoy all of this, and take a journey back through time to explore your own Past Lives too.
 Past life regression is optional and explained further below.

-The prices quoted below are for your tour guides and vehicle and are not per person.
+The prices quoted above are for your tour guides and vehicle and are not per person.
 Accommodation, admission fees and lunches are not included.

 These private tours can be booked alongside any of our other one day tours.